Restarting Frank-Wolfe: Faster Rates Under H\"olderian Error Bounds: Conclusion

 \section{Conclusion}

-We derived a variant of the Away-Step Frank-Wolfe algorithm and showed improved complexity bounds when the strong Wolfe gap satisfies a generalized strong convexity condition.
-The {\L}ojasiewicz factorization lemma shows that this condition actually holds generically for some value of the parameters, producing complexity bounds of the form $O(1/\epsilon^q)$ with $q\leq 1$, thus smoothly interpolating between the complexity of the classical FW algorithm with rate $O(1/\epsilon)$ and that of the Away-Step Frank-Wolfe with rate $O(\log(1/\varepsilon))$.
+We derived a variant of the Away-step Frank-Wolfe algorithm and showed improved complexity bounds when the strong Wolfe gap satisfies a generalized strong convexity condition.
+The {\L}ojasiewicz factorization lemma shows that this condition actually holds generically for some value of the parameters, producing complexity bounds of the form $O(1/\epsilon^q)$ with $q\leq 1$, thus smoothly interpolating between the complexity of the classical FW algorithm with rate $O(1/\epsilon)$ and that of the Away-step Frank-Wolfe with rate $O(\log(1/\varepsilon))$.
 Our method is adaptive to the value of the generalized strong convexity parameters and robustly yields optimal performance.
-We further extends the interpolated sub-linear rate results to situation where (vanilla) Frank-Wolfe give improved linear rates.
-We finally point out that a relaxation of strong-convexity of the set $\mathcal{C}$ also provides new sublinear rates.